 Decoding the future of food is like suggesting that there will be one way of transport between places.
 There are endless options for what catches on and what will not assimilate.
 Ultimately, we decide what we eat.

 NOTE: I’m not attempting to solve this complex survival-pressing agenda in one musing.
-If you seek more information from authorities in their respective fields then consider my resources bellow.
+If you seek more information from authorities in their respective fields, then consider some of my resources bellow.

 WWF – World Wide Fund for Nature